braph-software/BRAPH-2/tutorials/pipelines/tut_a_con_but/readme.md

 <a id=Calculate-Measures></a>
 ### Calculate Measures  [⬆](#Table-of-Contents)

 After configuring the parameters, you can proceed to calculate specific graph measures (Figure 9).
 To do this, return to the "Analyze Ensemble" interface (Figure 9a) and scroll down to locate the "Group-averaged MEASURES" panel.
-By clicking the 'C' button, you will see a table displaying all measures.
+By clicking the `C` button, you will see a table displaying all measures.